jbcodeforce/java-studies/docs/quarkus.md

                 name: message-cm
 ```

+* To add config map secret we need the kubernetes-config.
+[See this guide](https://quarkus.io/guides/kubernetes-config)
 * See [OpenShift options](https://quarkus.io/guides/deploying-to-kubernetes#openshift)
 * Add any config map, secrets, in a `openshift.yaml` under `src/main/kubernetes`.
 Any resource found will be added in the generated manifests.
-Global modifications (e.g. labels, annotations etc) will also be applied to those resources.```
+Global modifications (e.g. labels, annotations etc) will also be applied to those resources.

 To change the value of a specific property in the application properties, we can use environment variables: The convention is to convert the name of the property to uppercase and replace every dot (.) with an underscore (_).
 So define a config map to define those environment variables in `src/main/kubernetes` folder.

+To delete a deployed app, remove the deployment config.

 ### Remote dev mode